Answering "is A a subtype of B?"

 • bool == false ; the check failed; the analyser surfaces a type error.

 • report.causes ; bitset of which coercion-tolerant rules fired.
-Surface in the diagnostic if you want to warn (e.g. "this passes, but uses PHP's int-to-float coercion").
+Surface in the diagnostic if you want to warn (e.g. a default-filled template parameter was tolerated, recorded as CoercionCauses::TEMPLATE_DEFAULT).

 Worked examples